jha-ayush/Recipe-Box_Rails/recipe_box/README.md

 # Rails Recipe-Box
 https://bluelemur-recipes.herokuapp.com/ | https://git.heroku.com/bluelemur-recipes.git

-# ruby-getting-started
+Design a user-friendly rails app (**Recipe-Box**) for a collection of Recipes (ingredients & directions) with user authentication.

+**Ruby Gems**
+- haml
+- simple_form
+- cane
+- better_errors
+- paperclip
+- devise
+- sendgrid
+- cocoon
+- bootstrap-sass
+- rails-erd
+- puma

+## Ruby Heroku Deployment

 A barebones Rails app, which can easily be deployed to Heroku.

-This application support the [Getting Started with Ruby on Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby) article - check it out.
+This application supports the [Getting Started with Ruby on Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby) article - check it out.

-## Running Locally
+### Running Locally

 Make sure you have Ruby installed.
 Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/).